afs/rdf-delta/docs/rdf-patch-intro.md

 ### Changes

 A change is an add or delete of a quad or a prefix.
-In addition, a base URI can be give.

 #### Prefixes

-Neither prefixed nor base URI apply to the data of the patch.
+Prefixes do not apply to the data of the patch.
 They are chnages to the data the patch is applied to.

 The prefix name is without the trailing colon.
 It can be given as a